koodaamo/opsdroid-zodb/README.rst

 opsdroid ZODB extension
 ========================

+**Note: this extension requires an opsdroid release that has support for entry point - facilitated packaged extensions.
+Currently there are no such releases yet; use opsdroid github master checkout until then.**

 This extension provides ZODB support for opsdroid.
 To use, just add 'zodb' to the databases section of your opsdroid config, and optionally give a path